MicrosoftDocs/navdevitpro-content-pr/developer/devenv-al-method-calls.md

  You can assign the return value of a method to a variable.

 ```
-ReturnVal := MyFunction(Param1);
+ReturnVal := MyMethod(Param1);
 ```

 ### Example 2
- In this example, MyFunction returns a Boolean value.
+ In this example, MyMethod returns a Boolean value.
 You can use the return value in a conditional statement.

 ```
-IF (MyFunction(Param1)) THEN
+IF (MyMethod(Param1)) THEN
   <Statement1>
 ELSE
   <Statement2>